harness/developer-hub/docs/getting-started/harness-ui-overview.md

    ![](./static/drag-drop-modules.png)

-4. Click the modules you want to see in the left navigation.
+4. Select the modules you want to see in the left navigation.
 Harness automatically saves your selection, and you can see the selected modules in your left navigation.

    ![](./static/select-modules-list.png)